lguibr/muzerotriangle/out.md

     # --- Update Score (Optional tracking) ---
     game_state.game_score += placed_count + len(unique_coords_cleared) * 2

-    # --- Refill shapes if all slots are empty ---
+    # --- Refill shapes if all slots are empty (Batch Refill Logic) ---
     if all(s is None for s in game_state.shapes): logger.debug("All shape slots empty, triggering batch refill.")
-        ShapeLogic.refill_shape_slots(game_state, rng)
+        ShapeLogic.refill_shape_slots(game_state, rng)  # Call batch refill

-    # --- Check for game over AFTER placement and refill ---
+    # --- Check for game over AFTER placement and potential refill ---
-    # Game is over if no valid moves remain for the *new* state
+    # This ensures game over is only triggered if no moves are possible with the *current or newly refilled* shapes
     if not game_state.valid_actions():
         game_state.game_over = True
         logger.info(
             f"Game over detected after placing shape {shape_idx} and potential refill."
         )

-    # --- Calculate Reward based on the outcome of this step ---
+    # --- Calculate Reward based on the final outcome of this step ---
     step_reward = calculate_reward(
         placed_count=placed_count,
-        unique_coords_cleared=unique_coords_cleared,  # Pass the set of cleared coords is_game_over=game_state.game_over,
+        unique_coords_cleared=unique_coords_cleared,
+        is_game_over=game_state.game_over,  # Use the potentially updated game_over status
         config=game_state.env_config,
     )